Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 Lastly, the urgency threshold is a potential weak spot of our model, as the value ultimately was chosen based on trial and error procedure.
 We were not able to compare outcomes and findings for a range of threshold values chosen, which may be an interesting approach to better understand the robustness of a vector-based approach to measuring urgency.
 It is further worth noting that the threshold value that seems to appropriately represent human judgement on urgency of words is highly sensitive to the pre-trained model chosen.

+**Brief note on our choice of sources**

+We tried to choose a range of sources that would provide an idea about the state of COVID-communication in the UK.
+Of course, for a truly representative picture, we would have had to include several others (here it would have perhaps been prudent to include a more diverse set of government sources, for example.

+Additionally, it was not possible to completely match the search methodology over our whole gambit of sources.
+While the Guardian API allowed for fine tuning search queries and specifying specific tags according to which to search, this was not precisely the case for the Telegraph, which also could explain its slightly greater urgency variability (while the Guardian search query only looked at articles tagged as 'politics/health', the Telegraph returned all articles mentioning a search query including 'covid, pandemic, lockdown', etc).

+Finally, all outlets published wildly varying amounts of articles during our chosen time periods, and although we measured our results in proportions and not absolute frequency, the presence of more significant outliers among the sources with bigger sample sizes (namely, the Telegraph and Twitter), of course impacts the mean communicated urgency for those outlets.

 ## References

+Boyd, D., & Crawford, K. (2011).
+Six provocations for big data.
+SSRN Electronic Journal. https://doi.org/10.2139/ssrn.1926431

+Covid comms: Flexible messaging or government u-turn? | prca. (n.d.).
+Retrieved 7 April 2022, from https://www.prca.org.uk/Covid-Comms-Flexible-messaging-government-U-turn

 Fetzer, T. (2022).
 Subsidising the spread of COVID-19: Evidence from the UK’S Eat-Out-to-Help-Out Scheme*, The Economic Journal, 132(643), Pages 1200–1217. https://doi.org/10.1093/ej/ueab074